olgdem/museum/README.md

 ## Address of the site: https://olgdem.github.io/museum/

-This website is not finished jet, I`m working on adaprive design and modal
+This website is not finished jet, I`m still working at adaprive design and modal

 This website I made to master such technologies as: